Severe Wind Damage Can Make A mess

 Damaged Flashing

-Roofing flashing is an essential part of your roofing system and is used to prevent leaks between the joints in the roof.
-High winds and flying debris can cause flashing to tear or buckling to occur around roof penetrations.
-It may be clear that your flashing has suffered wind damage if it appears to be loose or has visible dents.
+Flashings are an essential part of your roofing system and are used to prevent leaks between the joints in the roof.
+High winds and flying debris can cause flashing to tear or buckle around roof penetrations.
+It may be clear that your flashing has suffered wind damage if it appears loose or has visible dents.

-If damage to flashing is left unnoticed, you may have more problems later on.
-As flashing is designed to keep water out, any damage to your roof’s flashing could result in a leak.
+If flashing damage is left unnoticed, you may have more problems later on.
+As it is designed to keep water out, any damage to your roof’s flashing could result in a leak.

 Granules in Gutters